 - Bookassist CEO Des O’Mahony to speak at EuroCHRIE 2018

-- Three Bookassist-Built Websites Up for World’s Leading Hotel Website Award
+- Three Bookassist-built websites vie for World’s Leading Hotel Website

 - Bookassist Celebrates Winners at National Hospitality Awards